 This program includes work in a welding shop where high temperatures and explosive gases are used.
-Students will be taught industry standards for safety of themselves and others in the shop, and will be expected to follow all safety procedures.
-Personal protective equipment must be worn in the shop at all times.
+Students will be taught industry standards for safety of themselves and others in the shop and will be expected to follow all safety procedures.
+Personal protective equipment must always be worn in the shop.